svhanz/rsschool-cv/cv.md

 * GitHub: https://github.com/svhanz
 ***
 <!--DESCRIPTION-->
 ## About me
-***Front End Developer***
-With experience in management and configuration of web applications using technologies like HTML, CSS, PHP and JavaScript (with different frameworks/libraries/preprocessors), CMS (like WordPress),  to improve the performance and functionality for the user experience side.
+I have experience in management and configuration of web applications using technologies like HTML, CSS, PHP (CMS like WordPress to improve the functionality for the user experience side) and JavaScript.
 ***
 ## Skills
 * HTML